peopleware/openapi/resource/relations.md

 without the need for extra backend calls.

 The contents of the `content` field are specific for the relationship type and depend on the needs of the UI for the instance of that relationship type.
-In the case of a relationship, the `content` field can contain some metadata of the relationship itself.
+The `content` of a relationship field can contain some metadata of the relationship itself.
 In many cases however, the `content` field of a relationship `R` will also contain data from either `X` and/or `Y`.

 Note that it is possible that `X` or `Y` are also relationships, and that in that case, data is also needed from the participating entities of that relationship, such as `Ya` and `Yb`.
-This is possible and must be evaluated on a case-by-case basis.
+This is possible and must be evaluated case-by-case.
 If data is needed from `Ya` and `Yb`, it is recommended to also add the `href` of these entities to the `exact` field (or, see further, a `dependencies` field), to make the relationships where entities are used, discoverable through the search index.

 (REMARK: Relationships in the search index as currently described do not work for directional relationships between entities of the same type.
 Suppose that we have the relationship `is-parent-of` on the entity `person`.
-With the current model, it is not possible to handle this because the direction of the relationship is not stored in the index and the direction cannot be derived from the types of the participating entities.
-The concrete case where `a` is parent of `b` and `b` is parent of `c`, would be stored in the search index in exactly the same way as the case where `b` is parent of both `a` and `c`, and also in exactly the same way as the case were `a` and `c` are both parents of `b`.
+With the current model, it is impossible to handle this because the direction of the relationship is not stored in the index and the direction cannot be derived from the types of the participating entities.
+When `a` is parent of `b` and `b` is parent of `c` would be stored in the search index in the same way as when `b` is parent of both `a` and `c`, and also in the same way as when `a` and `c` are both parents of `b`.
 The reason is that the relationship is directional and between entities of the same type.)

 ### When to update the search index?